guiaguiar27/TSCH-LBV/README.md

 # TSCH-LB
-VWider bandwidth channel allocation protocol in TSCH networks.
+Wider bandwidth channel allocation protocol in TSCH networks.

 To run the algorithm it is necessary to follow this steps: